Boyle-Lab/SOM-Browser/README.md

 3) (Optional) Set a root password for mysql in MouseSOM/sql/Users.sql.
 This can also be done directly on the db container after the fact, if you prefer.
-See step 5 for instructions on how to manually change the password.
+See step 6 for instructions on how to manually change the password.

+4) (Optional) Enable browser monitoring on the docker container by uncommenting the relevant sections in install_browser.sh and editing the marked sections in monitrc to match your email server and email address.

-4) Run the install_browser.sh script:
+5) Run the install_browser.sh script:

    `./install_browser.sh`

-5) (Optional) Log in to the db container  with the command:
+6) (Optional) Log in to the db container  with the command:

    `docker exec -it db bash`